geelona/list-page-of-countries-dark-theme-/README.md

 Country List Webpage
 This project is a webpage designed to display a list of countries.
 The page features a clean design and utilizes SCSS (Sass) for styling and TypeScript (TS) for scripting, along with Bootstrap for responsive layout and components.
+The project is set up to be run via npm and was developed using Vite for its build and development environment.

 Features
 Country List: Displays a comprehensive list of countries.